 The student is actually purchasing a license to use the ThinkPad.
 The license is through the Morrisville Auxiliary Corporation (MAC).
 The student does not own the ThinkPad until the last payment has been received and all applicable taxes.
 Students are billed in four equal installments, which span four semesters or students can select another payment option on Web for Students.
 If a student leaves school or takes a semester off prior to paying for their laptop, they must return the computer or pay the balance (plus taxes) still owed on the system.

 What if the laptop gets damaged?

-If it is not a software issue, then the Technology Center is the place to be.
-The Technology Center is teamed with an in-house maintenance shop that can perform warranty and non-warranty work on Lenovo laptops issued to students.
+If it is not a software issue, then the Tech Center is the place to be.
+The Tech Center is teamed with an in-house warranty and repair shop that can perform warranty and non-warranty work on Lenovo laptops issued to students.

 Why is the program operated in this manner?